- WebSockets, using libraries like Ethers.js or Viem

 calls to recover older missed events.Using WebSockets: Real-time but high maintenance

 WebSockets allow you to subscribe to events using methods like eth_subscribe.
-These subscriptions notify your app in real-time whenever new logs, blocks, or pending transactions meet your criteria.
+These subscriptions notify your app in real-time whenever new logs, blocks, or pending transactions meet your criteria.- Set up a database to track the latest processed block and log index.

 - Correctly handling dropped connections and reconnection by hand can be challenging to get right.